 That – is another very distinct discussion on ethics, security, procedures and due diligence – but up until July 2019 the Cyprus Investment Programme allowed PEPs to apply.
 Those individuals broke no laws in doing so from the perspective of the Cypriot authorities, considering they had no criminal record.

 Regardless, Al Jazeera achieved what it (may or may not have) set out to do: damage the reputation of a nation and cast a gigantic cloud over one of its leading sources of Foreign Direct Investment, the Cyprus Investment Programme.
-This ‘leak’ which is being investigated by the Cypriot authorities, has created a snowball of an unknown parameters, a snowball which is still rolling in fact…

 Opening an (Old) Can of Worms

-Considering the current state of affairs and taking into account that on the 18th of August 2020 changes to the Cyprus Investment Programme were just announced – this Al Jazeera report opens up an old can of worms and detracts from the positive changes to the CIP legislation.
+Considering the current state of affairs and considering that on the 18th of August 2020 changes to the Cyprus Investment Programme were just announced – this Al Jazeera report opens up an old can of worms and detracts from the positive changes to the CIP legislation.
 Included in these latest updates was the clear process by which citizenship can now be revoked retrospectively for individuals deemed ineligible.

 After the storm that the Jho Low Malaysian fugitive -generated last year, as well as a few dozen other contentious cases, Cyprus has been implementing changes to fortify its AML procedures and appease critics within the EU.

 As discussed with a Cypriot lawyer that has extensive experience with foreign investors applying for the Cyprus Investment Programme – a supervisory body, the ‘Naturalization Control Unit’ has been granted the right and “responsibility to examine whether the CIP applicants comply with the terms and the conditions following the approval of their applications.”
-This includes reviewing cases where individuals have been convicted / imprisoned for serious crimes (5+ years), are wanted by EUROPOL or INTERPOL, are subject to sanctions amongst other grave offences.

 Cyprus is determined to uphold its reputation on the global stage and as a law-abiding member of the European Union.
 In fact, as informed by a Cypriot investment migration professional

 the Audit Office announced the launch of a probe on citizenships granted after the programme’s criteria were amended in May 2018, a period which a three-member Committee appointed by the Council of Ministers had not been tasked with examining.
 Based on the findings, the investigation might cover other periods as well.
-The audit’s objective is to investigate the procedures applied by the Ministries of Finance and Interior in granting citizenships to foreign investors, and whether these individuals, and others who were involved in transactions, had been handled properly by the tax department.

-Analysis Release : Analysis on the Cyprus Papers Report
+Analysis Release: Analysis on the Cyprus Papers Report

 We will be continuing our series on the ‘Cyprus Papers’ releasing our detailed analysis on the actual cases Al Jazeera flagged, which should be there and which shouldn’t.
-Stay in touch by following us on LinkedIN or Twitter.
+Stay in touch by following us on LinkedIN or X.